 How to keep the dirt off your email lists

 Perhaps the biggest threat to email list quality is aggressive marketing strategies, which (many a time, artificially) inflate the subscriber count.
-Although the short-term gains of aggressive strategies are more than clear, the long-term losses become evident only through analysis; this article at the Email Experience Council describes one such case in great detail.
+Although the short-term gains of aggressive strategies are more than clear, the long-term losses become evident only through analysis; article at the Email Experience Council describes one such case in great detail.
 Pruning your email list will have no effect if you pad it out in this manner.
 It is better to have a list with fewer interested subscribers than a huge list with a fraction actually interested in your products.

 Then there is the issue of misspelled addresses.
 When your list is in its infancy, you will obviously be checking the new addresses out, but as the list grows bigger, it can be hard to check each and every new address.
 Scheduling time to edit your list your lists would work.
 For example, proofread your list once a week — or simply watch for bounced emails after each sent campaign.